-Figure 5: The t=0 area difference (3.9) between the Hartman-Maldacena surface and the island surface, given as a function of brane angle is in orange, given for the black string at d=4.
+Figure 5: The t = 0 area difference (47) between the Hartman-Maldacena surface and the island surface, given as a function of brane angle is in orange, given for the black string at d = 4.
 This should be compared to the behavior of the brane's induced Newton's constant $G_N^{-1} \sim 1/\theta^2$ in blue.
 As we approach the critical angle the area of the island surface approaches the area of Hartman-Maldacena in empty AdS.
-This means the difference becomes negative in the region near the critical angle, which for d=4 is approximately $\theta_c \approx 0.98687$.
+This means the difference becomes negative in the region near the critical angle, which for d = 4 is approximately $\theta_c \approx 0.98687$ .

-At this moment, the island surfaces become dominant, there is a phase transition, and the left/right entanglement entropy saturates.
-Because the area difference changes sign slightly below the critical angle, the Page time vanishes there and the islands take over immediately.
+vanishes there and the islands take over immediately.
 The resulting single-brane Page curves are sketched for various angles in Figure 6.
-Note that while Figure 6 displays the entanglement entropy for t > 0, this quantity is symmetric about t = 0 since $\mathcal{A}{HM}(-t) = \mathcal{A}{HM}(t)$.
+Note that while Figure 6 displays the entanglement entropy for t > 0, this quantity is symmetric about t = 0 since $A{HM}(-t) = A{HM}(t)$ .

 As we emphasized, our numerics indicate that at the critical angle, the area difference between the island surface and the Hartman-Maldacena surface is actually slightly negative.
 As a consequence, the area difference vanishes at the Page angle slightly below the critical angle.
 We can understand this finite value analytically.
 As noted in Section 3.2.3, at the critical angle the island surface lives entirely in the asymptotic region, and so its properties are equivalent to those of an island surface in empty AdS.
 This implies, in particular, that the area difference between the island surface and the empty AdS Hartman-Maldacena surface vanishes.
-Unlike the island surface, the latter
+Unlike the island surface, the latter actually explores the entire geometry, so we can see that,